odoo/runbot/README.md

 **Runbot changes some default odoo behaviours** Runbot database may work with other modules, but without any guarantee.

-**Runbot is not safe by itself** This tutorial describes the minimal way to deploy runbot, without too many security considerations.
+**Runbot is not safe by itself** This tutorial describes the minimal way to deploy runbot, without security considerations.
 Only trusted code should be executed with this single machine setup.
 For more security the builder should be deployed separately with minimal access.

 ## Glossary/models
 Runbot use a set of concept in order to cover all the use cases we need

-- **Project**: regroups a set of repositories that works together.
-Usually one project is enough and a default *R&D* project exists.
+- **Project**: Logical grouping of repositories that are related to each other.
+Usually one project is enough and a default *R&D* project is automatically created.
-- **Repository**: A repository name regrouping repo and forks Ex: odoo, enterprise
+- **Repository**: Logical grouping of remotes.
+Usually you create *odoo* and *enterprise*.
-- **Remote**: A remote for a repository.
+- **Remote**: A location to find (Git) repository information.
 Example: odoo/odoo, odoo-dev/odoo
-- **Build**: A test instance, using a set of commits and parameters to run some code and produce a result.
-- **Trigger**: Indicates that a build should be created when a new commit is pushed on a repo.
-A trigger has both trigger repos, and dependency repo.
-Ex: new commit on runbot-> build with runbot and a dependency with odoo.
-- **Bundle**: A set or branches that work together: all the branches with the same name and all linked pr in the same project.
-- **Batch**: A container for builds and commits of a bundle.
-When a new commit is pushed on a branch, if a trigger exists for the repo of that branch, a new batch is created with this commit.
-After 60 seconds, if no other commit is added to the batch, a build is created by trigger having a new commit in this batch.
+- **Bundle**: A group of matched[^1] branches across repositories eg, odoo/odoo/19.0 matches odoo/enterprise/19.0.
+Usually you see one bundle for every discovered branch (including PRs).
+- **Batch**: A group of commits, for all branches defined by the parent bundle.
+These commits build together.[^2]
+- **Trigger**: Logic to automate creation of build instances.
+At a minimum you need one trigger per project to build new code eg, a new commit on odoo/odoo -[automatic batch creation]-> new batch -[trigger]-> new build to run odoo tests.
+- **Build**: Represents the execution of odoo, in practice this is when testing happens (`odoo-bin --tests-enabled <..>` is invoked).[^3] Builds generally run code and produce output (logs, build artifacts, running odoo instance for testing).

+[^1]: Matching only links related repositories within the same project.
+[^2]: Batches are created automatically by the parent bundle after detection of new commits.
+[^3]: By default, build creation is delayed until 60 seconds (debounce) after the most recent commit on the linked batch.
+This debounce value is part of the project configuration.

 ## Processes

-Mainly to allow to distribute runbot on multiple machine and avoid cron worker limitations, the runbot is using 2 process besides the main server.
+Mainly to allow to distribute runbot on multiple machine and avoid cron worker limitations, the runbot is using 2 processes besides the main server.

 - **runbot process**: the main runbot process, serving the frontend.
 This is the odoo-bin process.
 - **leader process**: this process should only be started once, detect new commits and creates builds for builders.
-- **builder process**: this process can run at most once per physical host, will pick unassigned builds and execute them.
+- **builder process**: this process can run at most once per physical host, will execute the builds assigned to themselves.

-## HOW TO
+## Operational requirements

-This section give the basic steps to follow to configure the runbot.
-The configuration may differ from one use to another, this one will describe how to test addons for odoo, needing to fetch odoo core but without testing vanilla odoo.
-As an example, the runbot odoo addon will be used as a test case.
-Runbotception.
+You can safely skip ahead to [Setup Runbot](#setup-runbot) if you are interested in trying out Runbot.
+This section lists Runbot's expectations for the platform it's running on and configuration examples.

 ### DNS

 You may configure a DNS entry for your runbot domain as well as a CNAME for all subdomain.

 ```
+;; The documentation writer assumes the reader knows how to interpret this fragment of code.
+;; The reader can also skip DNS configuration to use Runbot with a limited feature set.

+$ORIGIN domain.com.
+runbot.domain.com.
+IN A      127.0.0.1
 *                   IN CNAME  runbot.domain.com.
 ```

-This is mainly useful to access running build but will also give more freedom for future configurations.
-This is not needed but many features won't work without that.
+This configuration is not necessary for a minimal setup.
+You need similar domain setup to deploy Runbot in a production environment that gives access to running test database and test artifacts.

 ### nginx

-An exemple of config is given in the `example_scripts` folder.
+An example of config is given in the `example_scripts` folder.

 This may be adapted depending on your setup, mainly for domain names.
 This can be adapted during the install but serving at least the runbot frontend (proxy pass `80` to `8069`) is the minimal config needed.
 Note that runbot also has a dynamic nginx config listening on the `8080` port, mainly for running build.